DataDog/integrations-extras/f5-distributed-cloud/README.md

 ## Setup

 Global log streaming is available for either system namespace or in shared namespace:
-- Shared Namespaces supports streaming logs from shared, all or a specific list of namespaces
+- Shared Namespaces support streaming logs from all shared namespaces in your account, or a specific list of shared namespaces that you can specify.
 - System Namespaces only supports streaming logs from system namespaces.

 Below is an example of configuring a global log receiver in a system namespace.
 For a step-by-step video, click [here][7].